 Transplant Infectious Diseases Application Process

 Vanderbilt University Medical Center (VUMC), Department of Medicine, Division of Infectious Diseases welcomes applicants for a 12 month, fully funded Transplant Infectious Diseases (TID) Fellowship.
-VUMC performs over 500 solid organ transplants/year (heart, kidney/pancreas, liver, lung), 200 hematopoietic cell transplants/year, 200 induction chemotherapy treatments/year, and 80 ventricular device placements/year.
+VUMC performs over 500 SOT/year (heart, kidney/pancreas, liver, lung), 200 HSCT/year, 200 induction chemotherapy treatments/year, and 80 VADs/year.

-Three letters of recommendation will be required; one must be from the Division Director of Infectious Diseases.
-Please submit all application materials by January 31st, 2020.
+- Three letters of recommendation, one must be from the Division Director of Infectious Diseases

 1161 21st Avenue South, #MCN A-2206, Nashville, TN 37232